Loading...

 ip link set enp1s0 up

-# Confirm state:
+# Confirm link state:

 ip -br link show dev enp1s0